aprs434/aprs434.github.io/README.md

 - `$`: the _Symbol Code_
 - `cs`: the compressed course and speed
 - `T`: the _Compression Type Byte_
-- `ttttttt`: the 9 character item name in 7 bytes compressed text from a limited 42 character set
+- `ttttttt`: 7 bytes for the compressed _Item Name_ (up to 9 characters of the limited 42 character set)

 ## Compressed Addressed Message Frames